dizzydroid/dizzydroid/README.md

 </h2>

 An engineering student, I do things and stuff when i feel like it.
-Probably procrastinating right now..
+Probably procrastinating right now.

 <!-- footer --!>